-I don’t do boring (unless I’m asked to)!
+I don’t do boring or beige (unless I’m asked to)!

 I’m friendly and engaging, and I’m genuinely interested in people.
 I want to find out and tell your story, as it’s often that which makes your ceremony different from others.
 It also helps that I’m an organised professional, when it comes to putting things in order and taking care of the legal paperwork.